rijalghodi/memr/api/README.md

 - Access token is valid for 30 minutes (configurable via `JWT_ACCESS_EXP_MINUTES`)
 - Refresh token is valid for 30 days (configurable via `JWT_REFRESH_EXP_DAYS`)

-## Authorization

-The `Auth` middleware can also be used to require certain rights/permissions to access a route.

-The permissions are role-based.
-You can view the permissions/rights of each role in the `internal/config/roles.go` file.

-If the user making the request does not have the required permissions to access this route, a Forbidden (403) error is thrown.